kaystrobach/FLOW.VisualSearch/README.md

 * and configure multiple Searches
 * search multiple attributes of a model (uses dynamic query building)
 * Repositories have to implement an interface to be searchable
+* Searches are instantly stored in the user session if the user changes it

 ## Inclusion in a FLUID Template